-If a crash involving three or more vehicles in Las Vegas caused you injuries, call Oronoz & Ericsson Injury Lawyers.
+If a crash involving three or more vehicles in Las Vegas caused you injuries, call Oronoz & Ericsson, LLC.

 Our multi-vehicle accident lawyers are well-versed in Nevada car accident laws, rules, and processes.
 We know how to investigate and litigate collisions involving several vehicles and more than one negligent driver.
 Whether your claim is against one, two, or several drivers, we will fight hard for you to receive fair compensation as soon as possible.